deepmodeling/deepmd-kit/doc/model/train-se-e3-tebd.md

 **Supported backends**: PyTorch {{ pytorch_icon }}, DP {{ dpmodel_icon }}
 :::

-The notation of `se_e3_tebd` is short for the three-body descriptor with type embeddings, where the notation `se` denotes the Deep Potential Smooth Edition (DeepPot-SE).
+The notation of `se_e3_tebd` is short for the three-body embedding descriptor with type embeddings, where the notation `se` denotes the Deep Potential Smooth Edition (DeepPot-SE).
 The embedding takes bond angles between a central atom and its two neighboring atoms (denoted by `e3`) and their type embeddings (denoted by `tebd`) as input.

 ## Theory